The character of the total power operation: The action of isogenies on

-\begin{remark}\mylabel{rmk:hkraction} The action defined above in \myref{action} is a right action of $\Isog(\qz)$ on $\D$.
-The monoid $\Isog(\qz)$ is dual to $M_{n}^{\det \neq 0}(\Z_p)$ which acts on $\D$ on the left.
-Given $x \in \D$ or $x \in C_0$ and an isogeny $\phi_H$ we will write $\phi_{H}^*(x)$ for the action by the Pontryagin dual.
-One further remark is necessary.
+\begin{remark} The action defined above in \Cref{action} is a right action of $\Isog(\qz)$ on $\D$.
+The monoid $\Isog(\qz)$ is dual to $M_{n}^{\det \neq 0}(\Z_p)$, which acts on $\D$ on the left.
+Given $x \in C_0$ and an isogeny $\phi_H$, we will write $\phi_{H}^*(x)$ for the action by the Pontryagin dual.
+One further remark seems necessary.
 In \cite{hkr} the inverse action is defined and they write it as a left action even though it is a right action.
 This could cause confusion. \end{remark}

 \begin{example} Take $n=1$ and the height $1$ formal group $\hat{\G}_m$.
 In this case the Drinfeld ring $D_k$ is just $\Z_p$ adjoin all primitive $p^k$th roots of unity.
 The isogeny $[p^k]$ acts trivially on $\D$.
 This can be seen in many ways.
-To see it using the proof above note that $Q_H$ must be the standard algebra structure since $\E = \Z_p$.
+To see it using the proof above note that $Q_H$ must be the standard algebra structure since $\E \cong \Z_p$.
 Thus $(R \otimes \hat{\G}_m)/H \cong R \otimes \hat{\G}_m$ canonically.
 Now the level structure $\Lk \lra{} R \otimes \hat{\G}_m$ is precisely the restriction to $\Lk$ of the one we began with.
 Since every isogeny has the form $up^k$ for some unit (automorphism) $u$, we see that

 \end{example}